Helmut-Ortmann/EnterpriseArchitect_hoAddinTemplate/README.md

 Template for EA Addins with GUI written in C#.
 The features are:

--  Add-In GUI
+-  Add-In with GUI
+   -  Add-In Tab
+   -  Add-In Window
--  Settings in *.jso
+-  Settings in *.json
 -  WIX installer for admin and non admin install
    - Single Package authoring
      -  per user install